 Literature The compendium "Lectures on Fluid Dynamics", which is distributed by the department.

 90 credits including Classical Mechanics and Mathematics of Physical Models or equivalent.
-Swedish for basic eligibility for higher education programmes and English A/5.
+Proficiency in English and Swedish equivalent to the level required for basic eligibility for higher studies.
 Requirements for Swedish only apply if the course is held in Swedish.